 This paper is concerned with inference under shape restrictions, such as the Slutsky restriction, that may be nonlinear in a sense that is defined in Section 4.
 We formulate the estimation problem as minimization of a local quadratic objective function subject to constraints that implement the shape restriction.
 In general, the shape restriction generates a continuum of constraints.
-We reduce the number of constraints to a finite value by imposing the shape restriction and estimating g only on a discrete grid of points x in the support of X. The grid becomes finer as the sample size, n, increases, thereby ensuring that, asymptotically, the shape restriction holds everywhere in the support of X. This enables us to obtain a confidence band for g that, asymptotically, is uniform over the support of X and satisfies the shape restriction.
+We reduce the number of constraints to a finite value by imposing the shape restriction and estimating g only on a discrete grid of points x in the support of X. We obtain a confidence band that is uniform over points in the grid.
+The grid becomes finer as the sample size, n, increases, thereby ensuring that, asymptotically, the shape restriction holds everywhere in the support of X and satisfies the shape restriction.
+In practice, a confidence band can be computed only on a grid, so there is little practical difference between a band that is uniform over grid points and one that is uniform over a continuum.

 The use of a discrete grid of points x enables us to overcome the problem of not knowing which constraints are binding in the sampled population.
-Let $\mathcal{S}$ be the set of constraints that bind in the population.
+Let \overline{S}n be the set of constraints that bind in the population or nearly bind in a sense that is defined in Section 4.
 This set is unknown.
-We find a data-based set $\hat{\mathcal{S}}$ of "possibly binding constraints" and carry out estimation under the (possibly false) assumption that $\hat{\mathcal{S}} = \mathcal{S}$ .
-We show that $\hat{\mathcal{S}} = \mathcal{S}$ with probability approaching 1 as $n \to \infty$ .
-Consequently $\mathcal{S}$ can be treated as known asymptotically, and asymptotic inference can be carried out as if $\mathcal{S}$ were known and $\hat{\mathcal{S}} = \mathcal{S}$ .
+We find a data-based set \hat{S}n of "possibly binding" constraints and carry out estimation under the (possibly false) assumption that $\hat{S}n = \overline{S}n$.
+We show that $\hat{S}n = \overline{S}n$ with probability approaching 1 as $n \to \infty$.
+Consequently \overline{S}n can be treated as known asymptotically, and asymptotic inference can be carried out as if \overline{S}n were known and $\hat{S}n = \overline{S}n$.

-Let $g_0(x)$ and $\hat{g}(x)$ , respectively, denote the true conditional mean function and the shaperestricted nonparametric estimator.
+Let $g_0(x)$ and $\hat{g}(x)$, respectively, denote the true conditional mean function and the shaperestricted nonparametric estimator.
 We show that with suitable scaling, $\hat{g}(x) - g_0(x)$ is asymptotically jointly normally distributed with mean 0 over grid points.
-Asymptotic normality makes it possible to obtain a confidence band for $g_0$ that is uniform over grid points.
+Asymptotic normality makes it possible to obtain a confidence band for g_0 that is uniform over grid points.
 As $n \to \infty$ and the distance between grid points approaches 0, the uniform confidence band over grid points converges to a uniform confidence band over all values of x.

 Estimation of g(x) at points x that are not in the grid is unnecessary for forming an asymptotic uniform confidence band for g but may be of interest for other reasons.
-Estimation of $g(x{new})$ at a point $x{new}$ that is not in the grid can be carried out using the methods of this paper by shifting the location of the grid so that $x{new}$ is a point of the shifted grid.
+Estimation of $g(x{new})$ at a point x{new} that is not in the grid can be carried out using the methods of this paper by shifting the location of the grid so that x{new} is a point of the shifted grid.
 Alternatively, $g(x{new})$ can be estimated using any of a variety of methods for interpolating g(x) between grid points subject to the shape restrictions.
 The choice among interpolation methods is arbitrary and, except in special cases, does not yield an estimator that converges in probability as rapidly as an estimator based on the shifted grid.